hriztam/rustcast/README.md

 3. Open it, and if there is a "this app is damaged", run the command `xattr -cr <RustCast.app directory here>`

+## Config:

+The config file should be located at: `~/.config/rustcast/config.toml` RustCast doesn't create the default configuration for you, but it does use its [default options](docs/default.toml) Here's a full list of what all you can configure [The list](docs/config.toml) The blurring and background is still a bit wonky, and will be fixed in the upcoming releases

 ## Feature list:

 ### Planned:

-- [ ] Tray Icon for quitting the app 12/12/2025
 - [ ] Select the options using arrow keys 13/12/2025
 - [ ] Calculator 15/12/2025
 - [ ] Popup note-taking 18/12/2025
 - [ ] Clipboard History 20/12/2025
-- [ ] Customisable themes (21/12/2025)
-  - [ ] Blur / transparent background
-  - [ ] Configurable colours for selected option
 - [ ] Plugin Support 31/12/2025
+- [ ] Blur / transparent background (Partially implemented on 13/12/2025)

 ### Finished: